arassec/igor/README.md

 Igor is a tool for managing 'continuous workarounds'.

-It provides an easy to use, reliable place where you can put all those workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and connectors.
+It provides an easy to use, reliable place where you can put all those workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.

 # Status